thinkshout/thinkshout/_wonderlab/consent-based-calibration/introduction.md

 card-subheader:
 author: kate
 published: true
-short: Collecting and maintaining user data just got a lot more risky and a lot more expensive.
+short: "Collecting and maintaining user data just got a lot more risky and a lot more expensive.
 It's time to shift the conversation from protecting user data to respecting your privacy.
-That's where consent-based calibration comes in.
+That's where consent-based calibration comes in."
-description: What is consent-based calibration?
-An alternative approach to personalization for nonprofits and social-change organizations.
+description: "What is consent-based calibration?
+An alternative approach to personalization for nonprofits and social-change organizations."
-tags: Consent-Based Calibration, Personalization for Non-profits, User-Centered Content Strategy, Ethical Data Policy, Optimization, Engagement Model
+tags:
+- Consent-Based Calibration
+- Personalization for Non-profits
+- User-Centered Content Strategy
+- Ethical Data Policy
+- Optimization
-  - todo
+- Engagement Model
 date: 2019-01-22 09:00:00
 image: https://thinkshout.com/assets/images/wonderlab/consent-based-collaboration/card/cbc-intro-card.jpg
 image-alt: "Mirrored profile of a women"